NecroHome/mod-travelers-recall/README.md

 .tr remove all
 ```

-Remove all Traveler's Recall locations for the selected character or self.
+Remove all Traveler's Recall locations for the selected player or self.

-> These commands are useful for testing, administration, and verifying custom locations.

 ---

 ## Notes

 * No `worldserver` restart is required after adding new locations to the database.
+* No `worldserver` restart is required when updating faction or required level, but those who already have that location unlocked will keep it
 * Players who are already inside an area must leave and re-enter the area before the location is detected and unlocked.
 * Icons use standard World of Warcraft client icon paths.
-* The client addon is maintained separately from this module.
-* Database changes should be made carefully, especially when modifying existing locations.

 ---